How to delete 1 day old files in linux?

 2 answers

-by clyde_reichert , 6 months ago
+by clyde_reichert , a year ago

 @caesar_kertzmann